VilleKrumlinde/zgameeditor/Docs/ZApplication.md

 @dt UseStencilBuffer
 @dd Set this to use OpenGL stencil buffer.
 This may be useful if your application or a used external library needs it.
 If not, it is better to leave it unchecked.
 The @ref PreviewWindow uses stencil buffer always.

+@dt RenderOrder
+@dd Specifies the order in which OnRender sections of application's components are executed.
+* ModelsBeforeApp - The @ref ModelStateOnRender "ModelState.OnRender" section is applied for each active model state as first, then @ref ModelOnRender "Model.OnRender" section for each active model, @ref AppStateOnRender "AppState.OnRender" section for active application state, and finally @ref ZApplicationOnRender "ZApplication.OnRender".
+* AppBeforeModels - Rendering order is reversed.

 @dt ViewportX, ViewportY
 @dd Read only.
 X and Y position of viewport in application window.